AsyrafAzlan/kaczmarz-algorithm/README.md

 # kaczmarz-algorithm
-A simple simulation of Kaczmarz algorithm which I believed inspired modern day optimization methods in machine/deep learning.
+A simple simulation of Kaczmarz algorithm which I believe inspired modern day optimization methods in machine/deep learning.

 Based on the book:
 </br>[1] Avedyan, Eduard.
 Learning Systems.
 London: Springer, 1995.